Mart Võrklaev

 Mart Võrklaev (born 30 May 1984) is an Estonian politician currently a member of XIV Riigikogu.

 Political career

 Since 2009, Võrklaev has been a member of Estonian Reform Party.
-From 2012 to 2019, he served as was Mayor of Rae Rural Municipality.
+From 2012 to 2019, he served as Mayor of Rae Rural Municipality.

 Võrklaev was sworn in as Minister of Finance in the third cabinet of Kaja Kallas on 17 April 2023.